Community Life

 There is no expectation that participants move from one offering to another or increase their level of involvement.
 Some remain connected through quiet monthly support.
 Others feel called into action for a season.
 Some return annually for ritual and reconnection.

-What matters is fidelity to practice, not participation in every offering.
+What matters is fidelity to practice.

 An Invitation to Discern